rehankhadem/Emergency-Hotline/readme.md

 Answer:
 getElementById("id") -> Selects only one element by its id. (id is always unique). getElementsByClassName("class") -> Selects all elements with that class name.
-It returns a list (HTMLCollection). querySelector("selector") -> Selects the first element that matches a CSS selector (id, class, tag, etc.). querySelectorAll("selector") -> Selects all elements that match a CSS selector.
+It returns a list (HTMLCollection). querySelector("selector") -> Selects the first element that matches a CSS selector (id, class, tag, etc.).querySelectorAll("selector") -> Selects all elements that match a CSS selector.
 It returns a NodeList.

 2. How do you **create and insert a new element into the DOM**?